wp-plugins/instant-feedback/readme.txt

 == Changelog ==
 = 1.0.61 =
-Advance Script non-blocking code, Enables to control the speed of the plugin without hindering other plugins.
-Go to myeffecto setting to set plugin load speed.
+Advance Script non-blocking code, Enables to control the speed of the plugin without hindering other plugins Goto myeffecto setting to set plugin load speed

 = 1.0.59 =
 Homepage shortcode fixed.